gethop-dev/pubsub/README.md

    :logger #ig/ref :duct/logger}
 ```

-MQTT example usage, for non-SSL non-authenticated connection to the broker, using standard TCP port:
+MQTT example usage, for non-SSL non-authenticated connection to the broker, using standard TCP port and default MQTT connect options:

 ``` edn